forestryio/forestry.io/hugo/content/docs/quickstart/configure-CMS.md

 * `:month:`: the current month, formatted `MM`
 * `:day:`: the current day, formatted `DD`

-When these variables are used in the _Upload Directory_ setting, Forestry will create the necessary folders if they don't exist when a file is uploaded.
+When these variables are used in the _Uploads Folder_ setting, Forestry will create the necessary folders if they don't exist when a file is uploaded.

 For this (Hugo) site, we organize media by month, like so: